What are Syndicated Radio Shows?

 Read the FCC press release: www.fcc.gov/online-public-file-expands-radio-cable-and-satellite

-Fortunately, our affiliates have been well positioned for this new policy since 2012, when we started compiling and posting quarterly reports on our website.
+Fortunately, our affiliates have been well-positioned for this new policy since 2012, when we started compiling and posting quarterly reports of programming for our syndicated radio shows right on our website.
 All you need to do is upload our report to your station's public file.

 Sources for further information: